draganjancikin/d-office/UPGRADE.md

 Bug:
 * #288 - Recreate file name during upload to Project page
-* #289 - Creating project from Proforma back Error
+* #289 - Creating project from Pro-form back Error

 # Upgrade to 7.2.1
 Enhancement:
-* #285 - After add a new material, duplicate material and edit material, back in Order edit mode'
+* #285 - After add a new material, duplicate material and edit material, back in Order edit mode

 # Upgrade to 7.2.0
 Upgrade: